silaswint/alexa-youtube-unofficial/README.md

 2. ask configure --no-browser
 3. Anweisungen folgen, bei "Do you want to link your AWS account in order to host your Alexa skills?" dann "No" auswählen

-create app for first time
+use app for the first time
 1. "ask configure --no-browser" nochmals ausführen
    > create new profile
    > profile name: "silas"